Helping leisure trusts promote health & wellbeing services during lockdown.15 minute read

 Throughout this period, consumers and business audiences are seeking useful information, clarity and advice from trusted sources.
 So, it’s vitally important that businesses and organisations are seen, heard and promoted accurately as the circumstances change and their interests and reputations are protected.

-In other services for leisure trusts, our PR department has worked to raise public awareness through the regional news media about the trusts’ practical community help during the lockdown.
-This outreach work has included trusts’ support for NHS partners, schools, local councils, community groups and charities, such as The Samaritans, to help people with special needs, disabilities, the elderly, the vulnerable and children of key workers.
+In other marketing services for leisure trusts, our PR department has worked to raise public awareness through the regional news media about the trusts’ practical community help during the lockdown.
+This outreach work has included trusts’ support marketing for NHS partners, schools, local councils, community groups and charities, such as The Samaritans, to help people with special needs, disabilities, the elderly, the vulnerable and children of key workers.

 We have helped the trusts gain important and positive print and digital news coverage of their work in the Manchester Evening News, BBC Radio Manchester, the Burnley Express, Lancashire Telegraph, Tameside Reporter and the national gym industry media.
 This has reached thousands of readers and listeners across a range of age and demographic groups.